Stanley, Sargent lead No. 20 Iowa past Miami (Ohio)

 THE TAKEAWAY

-Iowa: The Hawkeyes’ performance may have been uneven — and the uncertain health status of starting left tackle Alaric Jackson looms — coach Kirk Ferentz’s crew eventually did what was expected as the game wore on.
+Iowa: The Hawkeyes’ performance may have been uneven — and the uncertain health status of starting left tackle Alaric Jackson looms — Ferentz’s crew eventually did what was expected as the game wore on.
 The rushing attack was consistent, and Martin’s splash onto the scene was the highlight.

 Miami: Despite how the game got away from the RedHawks, Gabbert had multiple shining moments.
 It remains to be seen if Miami’s quarterback competition is finished, but Gabbert helped himself, especially with the touch he displayed on his touchdown passes.